FastLane-Labs/shMonad-frontend/docs/overview.md

 1. User Operation Creation:
    * Generate user operations based on swap intents input by users
    * Handle necessary signing and validation of user operations

-2. Solver Quote Management:
-   * Submit user operations to receive quotes from solvers
-   * Process and sort received solver operations to present the best available quotes

-3. Transaction Handling:
-   * Build and validate Atlas transactions combining user and solver operations
-   * Manage the submission of these transactions to the Atlas framework

 ### useWalletConnection Hook